-Every now and then–largely because I either need to keep the boat afloat, or because a friend asks me to–I head out in an unexpected direction.
+Every now and then—largely because I either need to keep the boat afloat, or because someone asks me to—I head out in an unexpected direction.

-I have done very few “in response” pieces–I rarely work quickly, and I, to date anyway, don’t get to work much purely as an exercise.
+I have done very few “in response” pieces—I rarely work quickly, and I, to date anyway, don’t get to work much purely as an exercise.
 In the time I have, I work in response to my life and the world around me (Thanksgiving 2012).
-So I have rarely produced work in response to calls–though I have really enjoyed fitting completed work into the visions of various group shows–with one exception.
-For the opportunity to go home, to interact with the grand art dames of Great Falls, and best of all, to work side by side with my father to mount an artwork, I would do most anything.
+So I have rarely produced work responding to calls—though I have really enjoyed fitting completed work into the visions of various group shows—with one exception.
+For the opportunity to go home to Montana, to interact with my favorite art chicks in Great Falls, and best of all, to work side by side with my father to mount an artwork, I would do most anything.

 In June, 2011 I created an installation for the Great Falls Urban Art Project, sponsored by Paris Gibson Square Museum of Art, and helmed by my former colleague, retired Great Falls High School art teacher and current Montana Congresswoman Jean Price, the exemplar of putting your money where your mouth is—or in Jean’s case, your action where your he/art is.

-Commissions can be tricky, as I’m sure any artist–or anyone who works on commission of any kind–can tell you.
+Commissions can be tricky, as I’m sure any artist—or anyone who works on commission of any kind—can tell you.
 I am very clear that I don’t work on spec.
-No matter what is in the head of a “client”, it will filter differently through mine.
+No matter what is in the head of a client, it will filter differently through mine.
 So I make sure they understand that what they are purchasing is my interpretation of their idea.
 I am usually very firm about input.
-I invite it at the outset, but once the work begins, I’ll listen–if you dare–but feel no obligation to follow.
+I invite it at the outset, but close that invitation once the work begins.
+Should the client speak up in progress, I’ll listen, but feel no obligation to follow.
 Sometimes what I hear has an impact.
 Sometimes it doesn’t.

-More often than not, I’ve found that commissions allow me a truly unique, and ultimately rather magical interaction with a friend that simply would never have been arrived at without a desire on their part and an ability to fulfill it on mine.
+More often than not, I’ve found that commissions allow me a truly unique, and ultimately rather magical interaction with someone that simply would never have been arrived at without a desire on their part and an ability to fulfill it on mine.